The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 • learn lessons for developing and implementing new free trade agreements (FTAs) and improve business uptake of preferential trade tariffs accordingly

 The full economic benefits of trade agreements can only be achieved if firms make use of preferential tariffs.
-However, studies show a significant variation in preference tariff utilisation across the member states of the European Union (EU) and other trade partners.
+However, preference utilisation rates show that businesses do not always use lower available tariffs.

 The PUR measures the extent to which preferential tariffs, rather than MFN tariffs, are claimed for preference-eligible dutiable trades.
-We calculate PURs as the total transaction value of preferential imports divided by the total transaction value of preference-eligible imports.
+We calculate PURs as the total transaction value of preferential imports of goods by UK businesses divided by the total transaction value of preference-eligible imports of goods by UK businesses.

 Information about firm characteristics can either be obtained from surveys or from a business register.
 Our analysis uses the latter because it has a near-population coverage of UK firms.
 By linking a business register to transactional-level customs data, we obtain a representative picture of UK traders’ decisions to use preferential tariffs.